Kyyomaa/Linux-Exercises/README.md

 ## Author

-Made with love from Kyoma
+Made with love by Kyoma